 You should.
-Preferable 60/40 in your favour, at worst, it should be 50/50.
+Preferably 60/40 in your favour, at worst, it should be 50/50.
 Remember, it is your PDR.
-Having said that, everyone is different, and some people find it easier if their manager takes the lead.
+Having said that, everyone is different, and some people find it easier if their reviewer takes the lead.

 There may be good reasons why what you want isn’t feasible.
 Time, budget, whether or not your learning solution is the best fit and the fact that there may be higher priorities for development for the department are just some of them.